ryanbynoe/ryanbynoe/threat-hunts/data-exfiltration/google-transfer-scenario.md

 // Google Drive being installed
 DeviceProcessEvents
-| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.0.1.exe  /S"
+| where ProcessCommandLine contains "GoogleDriveSetup.exe.exe"
 | project Timestamp, DeviceName, ActionType, FileName, ProcessCommandLine

 // Google Drive or service was successfully installed and is present on the disk